NATO Rapid Deployable Corps – Spain

-The NATO Rapid Deployable Corps - Spain (NRDC-SP) (also Rapid Deployable Spanish Corps) is a corps headquarters of the Spanish Army.
+The NATO Rapid Deployable Corps – Spain (NRDC-SP) is a corps headquarters of the Spanish Army.
 It was established in 2000 as a High Readiness Force (HRF) of NATO.
 Its facilities are located at the "Jaime I" Military Base in Bétera, province of Valencia.

 History

-The NATO Rapid Deployable Headquarters - Spain was established in 2000.
+The NATO Rapid Deployable Corps – Spain was established in 2000.

 Structure

 The NATO Rapid Deployable Headquarters can be quickly deployed for disaster management, humanitarian assistance, peace support, counterterrorism and high-intensity warfighting.